innotrade/enapso-graphdb-client/README.md

 Future versions will implement further convenience methods on SPARQL level.
 Any questions and suggestions are welcome.

 **The following demos require a running GraphDB 8.x/9.x instance on localhost at port 7200.
-The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "Test" with the password "Test" being set up, which has read/write access to the "Test" Repository.
+The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "Test" with the password "Test" being set up, which has read/write access to the "Test" Repository.While creating new repository select the ruleset OWL-Horst(Optimized).**
-While creating new repository select the ruleset OWL-Horst(Optimized)** Get the latest version of GraphDB for free at https://www.ontotext.com/products/graphdb/.
+Get the latest version of GraphDB for free at https://www.ontotext.com/products/graphdb/.

 **This project is actively developed and maintained.**